GabrielGodefroy/CacheEffectsCpp/docs/index.input.md

  Remember, *Premature optimization is the root of all evil* (D.E.
 Knuth), so don't spend time trying to apply these tricks to your codebase without measurement.
 However, I find it interesting to _see_ how hardward architecture can impact performance.

- You can clone this repository and regenerate these experiments (and the web page) with your local machine.
+ You can clone this repository and generate these experiments (and the web pages) with your local machine.
 Feel free to provide correction, precision, and to contribute with new examples.

 ### Results: